-A LISN (Line Impedance Stabilization Network) was added to the Generalized Test Protocol Version 6.2.
-The addition of the LISN provides a stable input impedance when measuring the input power factor of very lightly loaded power supplies (below 20% loading).
+A LISN (Line Impedance Stabilization Network) was added to the Generalized Test Protocol for Calculating the Energy Efficiency of Internal Ac-Dc and Dc-Dc Power Supplies (Version 6.7.2).
+The addition of the 50μH LISN provides a known and stable input impedance when measuring the input power factor of very lightly loaded power supplies (below 20% loading).
 Testing at several labs, including OEM labs, showed that the power factor readings were much more repeatable when using the LISN.